oisinmulvihill/evasion-docs/source/evasionproject.rst

 --------

 The "evasion.director" is an init.d like management program.
-It runs and maintains the broker, agency, web application and any other program under its care.
+It runs and maintains the broker, agency, web application, viewpoint and any other program under its care.

 The director uses simple INI based configuration.
 It can be configured to run an arbitrary amount of programs used to make up an application.